ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 #### Requirements

-As to the [Using Meson] (http://mesonbuild.com/Quick-guide.html) guide states, *meson* has two main dependencies:
+As the [Using Meson] (http://mesonbuild.com/Quick-guide.html) guide states, *meson* has two main dependencies:

 -  Python 3